JosephMcArthur/Open-Leadership-Workshop/Readme.md

 # Open Leadership Workshop

-These are my notes from the leaders.rufuspollock.org(Open Leadership Workshop).
+These are my notes from the [Open Leadership Workshop](leaders.rufuspollock.org).
 I tried to do them via Github and a basic text editor for the first time.

 While doing this I learned: